neurobooth/neurobooth-os/docs/arch/messaging_architecture-assessment.md

 the failure except by observing that expected reply messages never arrive.

 The operator sees no error message, no status update — just a session that stops progressing.
-Combined with the infinite-wait bug in `_start_acq`, this means a crashed ACQ can leave the system in an undiagnosable hung state.
+Combined with the silent-timeout behavior in `_start_acq` (#4, now bounded at 45 s), a crashed ACQ yields a partial recording detectable only post-hoc.

 **Impact**: No fault detection; operator must manually diagnose and restart failed services.